ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 ## Preparation

 BankID requires you to use a client certificate and trust a specific root CA-certificate.
-To try out the module without those certificates.

 1. Read through the [BankID Relying Party Guidelines](https://www.bankid.com/bankid-i-dina-tjanster/rp-info).
 This ensures you have a basic understanding of the terminology as well as how the flow and security works.
-1. Download the _SSL certificate for test [FPTestcert2.pfx](https://www.bankid.com/bankid-i-dina-tjanster/rp-info).
+1. Download the SSL certificate for test ([FPTestcert2.pfx](https://www.bankid.com/bankid-i-dina-tjanster/rp-info)).
 1. Contact a [reseller](https://www.bankid.com/kontakt/foeretag/saeljare) to get your very own client certificate for production.
 This will probably take a few business days to get sorted.
 Please ask for "Direktupphandlad BankID" as they otherwise might refer you to GrandID.
 1. The root CA-certificates specified in _BankID Relying Party Guidelines_ (#7 for Production and #8 for Test environment) needs to be trusted at the computer where the app will run.
 Save those certificates as `BankIdRootCertificate-Prod.crt` and `BankIdRootCertificate-Test.crt`.
     1. If running in Azure App Service, where trusting custom certificates is not supported, there are extensions to handle that scenario.
 Instead of trusting the certificate, place it in your web project and make sure `CopyToOutputDirectory` is set to `Always`.